microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// package is (by default) added after others of the same rank.
 To add a package
 /// before others o the same rank, specify MddAddPackageDependencyOptions::PrependIfRankCollision.
 ///
-/// Every MddAddPackageDependency should be balanced by a MddRemovePackageDependency
+/// Every MddAddPackageDependency can be balanced by a MddRemovePackageDependency
 /// to remove the entry from the package graph.
 If the process terminates all package
 /// references are removed, but any pins stay behind.
 ///
-/// MddAddPackageDependency adds the resulting package to the process' package
+/// MddAddPackageDependency adds the resolved package to the process' package
 /// graph, per the rank and options/flags parameters.
 The process' package
 /// graph is used to search for DLLs (per Dynamic-Link Library Search Order),
 /// WinRT objects and other resources; the caller can now load DLLs, activate